 Indigenous peoples in Colombia

-The indigenous population in Colombia is estimated at 1,500,000 inhabitants, or 3.4 per cent of the total population.
-Along with many campesinos and Afro-Colombian, many indigenous peoples in the country continue to struggle with forced displacement and landlessness as a result of the long term armed conflict in Colombia.
+The indigenous population in Colombia is estimated at 1,500,000 inhabitants.
+Along with many campesinos and Afro-Colombian, many indigenous peoples in the country continue to struggle with forced displacement and landlessness as a result of the long-term armed conflict in Colombia.

-President Santos signed a decree in 2014, which created a special regime to put into operation the administration of indigenous peoples' own systems in their territories, until Congress issues the Organic Law of Territorial Management that will define the relations and coordination between the Indigenous Territorial Entities and the Municipalities and Departments.
+President Santos signed a decree in 2014 that created a special regime to put into operation the administration of indigenous peoples' own systems in their territories until Congress issues the Organic Law of Territorial Management that will define the relations and coordination between the Indigenous Territorial Entities and the Municipalities and Departments.

 Indigenous peoples in Colombia

-According to official data, indigenous peoples’ population in Colombia is currently estimated at 1,500,000 inhabitants, or 3.4 per cent of the total population.
+According to official data, indigenous peoples’ population in Colombia is currently estimated at 1,500,000 people, which represents the 3.4% of the national population.

 There are 65 Amerindian languages spoken in the country.
-Of these five have no capacity for revitalization and another 19 are in serious danger of disappearing.
+Of this 65, 5 have no capacity for revitalization and another 19 are in serious danger of disappearing.

 Main challenges for Colombia’s indigenous peoples